Elbow Braces

 Sizing Guide

-Most counterforce straps are one-size with adjustable closures.
-The strap sits about 1 to 2 inches below the elbow crease, over the forearm muscle belly.
-No measurement is usually needed.
+One-size-adjustable with a hook-and-loop closure.
+The band sits about 1 to 2 inches below the elbow crease, over the forearm muscle belly.
+The rigid contact piece should land directly on the meatiest part of the muscle.

 Tips & Tricks